KissConsult/Apache-Airflow/README.md

 ![Search](/search.png)

-* On the application page Click in the _dot_ next to the cluster , you wish to use
+* On the application page Click in the _dot_ next to the cluster, you wish to use
 ![Cluster](/cluster-select.png)
 * Click on  **Enter or Select Namespace** and choose the default Namespace or use a custom one
 ![Namespace](/details-namespace.png)
-* Give a unique **name** to workspace , which you can easily recognize
+* Give a unique **name** to workspace, which you can easily recognize
 ![Name](/details-name.png)
-* Select which resource group you want to use , it's for access controll and billing purposes.
+* Select which resource group you want to use, it's for access controll and billing purposes.
 For more information please visit [resource groups]

 ![apache-resource](/details-resource.png)

-* Give **tags** to your apache workspace , for more information visit [tags]
+* Give **tags** to your apache workspace, for more information visit [tags]

 ![apache-tags](/details-tags.png)